Budibase/website/content/blog/ai-agents/open-source-ai-agent-platforms.md

 ### 1. LangChain

-First up, we have LangChain, perhaps the best-known and most widely adopted framework for building agentic workflows with LLMs.
-It’s a Python framework for building agents on top of existing LLMs.
+First up, we have LangChain, perhaps the best-known set of frameworks and tools for building agentic workflows with LLMs.
+This includes LangChain, LangSmith, and LangGraph, three frameworks for developling and managing AI solutions.

 ![Open Source AI Agents - LangChain](https://res.cloudinary.com/daog6scxm/image/upload/v1745414287/cms/ai-agents/open-source-ai-agents/LangChain_hooj2w.webp "Open Source AI Agent Platform LangChain")

+(LangChain Website)

 #### Pros

-One of LangChain’s biggest selling points is the granularity of its agent control, including a modular and composable architecture, with swappable elements like chains, memory, and tools, enabling custom logic, behavior, and reasoning.
+One of LangChain’s biggest selling points is its granuarity, including a modular and composable architecture, with swappable elements like chains, memory, and tools, enabling custom logic, behavior, and reasoning.

 LangChain is highly modular and works seamlessly alongside existing Python toolstacks.
 This offers flexible and easy deployment across apps, notebooks, production APIs, and other frameworks.